CosmologicalEmulators/Capse.jl/README.md

 ## Installation and usage

-Details about installing and using `Capse.jl` can be found in the official [documentation](https://cosmologicalemulators.github.io/Capse.jl/stable/), but can be summerized as follows.
+Details about installing and using `Capse.jl` can be found in the official [documentation](https://cosmologicalemulators.github.io/Capse.jl/stable/), but can be summarized as follows.

 In order to install `Capse.jl`, run from the `Julia` REPL